 Here’s how I always lay out my trips:

 As I’m researching my destination (yes, I do a LOT of research), I keep a running list of things I want to do, places I want to visit, restaurants I want to eat at, shops I want to go to, etc. From my main list, I break it down into three categories:

-A “don’t miss” list: This could be anything from taking a helicopter tour to cruising down the Napali Coast on a boat.
+A “don’t miss” list: This could be anything from seeing the Waimea Canyon to doing a helicopter tour.
 These are the things that you ABSOLUTELY have to see/do or you’ll return home heartbroken.
 Okay, that’s a little dramatic, but you get my point.

 A “nice to see” list: These are things that you really want to see and experience, but they might be a little more minor.
-For example, seeing the sea turtles and Hawaiian monk seals at Poipu Beach or snorkeling at Tunnels.
+For example, seeing the Spouting Horn blowhole or snorkeling at Tunnels.
 These are just examples, obviously, what might be a “nice to see” for somebody may be a “don’t miss” for you.